 The After School Film Program (ASFP) is a community based media production program for teens at Templeton Secondary School in east Vancouver, unceded Coast Salish territories, Canada.
-The program is directed by filmmaker and media arts teacher Corin Browne in collaboration with Templeton Secondary School Theatre Program's Tanya Zambrano and we are proud collaborators the East End Boys Club and Girls Group.
+The program is directed by filmmaker and media arts teacher Corin Browne in collaboration with Templeton Secondary School Theatre Program's Tanya Zambrano.
+We are also proud collaborators of the East End Boys Club and Girls Group.
 The program is open to Templeton students in grade 8-12.
 Students register in an off timetable class, Film and TV 10/11/12 and receive 4 credits towards graduation.
 Most students also register in an on timetable Media Arts 9/10/11 or 12 class to broaden and strengthen their filmmaking skills.

 We have a team of incredible mentors - many of whom are Templeton graduates.
 Current and past mentors have included: Savannah Howard, Ronan-Nanning Watson, Arelan Barret, Sadie Couture, John Collins, Evan Crowe, Kai Nagata, Gabe Forsythe, Matt Kennedy, Levente Mahalik, Terrence Alanis, Colin Roberts, Caitlin Dodds, Lisa Pham, Chak Estable, Nathan Attridge, Dave Henderson Hean, Mellissa Johnston, Emma Djwa, Kaylayla McMath, Aidan Chin, Jack Fox and Quinn Collins.